Micmac Manual

 Randomly accept or reject

-from the current state ofchain
+jumptocandidatefrom the current state ofchainwithacceptance-probability.

 [generic-function] jump chain